State park: United States

 There are 6,792 state park units in the United States, according to the National Association of State Park Directors (NASPD).
 There are some 813 million annual visits to the country's state parks.
 The NASPD further counts over 43000 mi of trail, 217,367 campsites, and 8,277 cabins and lodges across U.S. state parks.
 The largest state park system in the United States is Alaska State Parks, with over 100 sites encompassing 3.3 million acres.

 Many states include designations beyond "state park" in their state parks systems.
 Other designations might be state recreation areas, state beaches, and state nature reserves.
 Some state park systems include long-distance trails and historic sites.
 To encourage tourism in rural areas, several states have simple lodges, inns, hotels, or motels (usually with a restaurant) for lodging at some parks.
 These typically use "Resort" in the name, such as "_ Resort State Park" in West Virginia state parks and "_ State Resort Park" in neighboring Kentucky state parks, which has 17 such resort parks, the most of any state.
 Other states use the Resort name inconsistently (like DeGray Lake Resort State Park, the only one out of three resorts in Arkansas state parks), or have only one such park (South Carolina state parks' Hickory Knob State Resort Park), or do not use the designation at all (such as the lodges of Georgia state parks).
 The term "lodge" may also refer to a hiking lodge, essentially a large cabin for hikers rather than a large facility with private rooms and a restaurant.
 Other lodging may include yurts and tipis.

+Some parks are called "State Natural Areas", for example in the Wisconsin State Natural Areas program.

 Not all parks owned by a state are necessarily part of its state-park system, such as Stone Mountain Park near Atlanta.
-Some Texas state parks are actually a land lease from the U.S. government, while Mackinac National Park was handed down to become the first one of the Michigan state parks.
+Some Texas state parks are a land lease from the U.S. government, while Mackinac National Park was handed down to become the first of the Michigan state parks.
 As with national parks, facilities at state parks are often leased to concessionaires to operate.
 Breaks Interstate Park is operated under an interstate compact by Virginia state parks, although it is also one of the Kentucky state parks, straddling both sides of the state line.
 Other multi-state parks are legally two separate parks with the same name and more informal cooperation between them.